matteeyah/respondo/docs/organization.md

 ## Organization accounts

-Respondo can automatically integrate your Twitter and Disqus accounts.
+Respondo can automatically integrate your Twitter and LinkedIn accounts.
 To do so, navigate to the `Organization Settings` page and you'll be able to authorize or deauthorize these accounts.